This blog explains how to stop skin crawling feelings, its causes, symptoms, risk factors, management & the best homeopathic medicines for its cure.

 9. Sul acid: Numbness and formication aftereffects of mechanical injuries.

 This is a great remedy for mechanical injuries and wounds.
-A patient complains of paralytic sensation in hands, and fingers, especially during writing.
+The patient complains of paralytic sensation in hands, and fingers, especially during writing.

 Dose and potency: Sulph acid 30; 4 globules at night for 5 days.